pylabview/supportdoc-rag-chatbot/README.md

 ## 6. Corpus and Licensing

-The current MVP corpus is a pinned Kubernetes documentation snapshot.
+The current MVP corpus is a pinned snapshot of Kubernetes documentation.
 Corpus governance, allowlist rules, and licensing decisions are documented in `docs/data/corpus.md` and the ADRs under `docs/adr/`.

 ---